 Meditation is often touted as a method for better sleep, a way to manage stress and anxiety, and a means of achieving a better sense of balance.
 And meditation and mindfulness apps can provide access to courses and guided sessions with the goal of teaching a variety of ways to meditate.
 But starting isn’t always easy—especially if you want to use an app, but don’t know which one to try.

-That’s where The Ness Well comes in.
+That’s where we come in.
 We tried five of the top meditation apps for a week each, meditating for more than 4 hours in total.
 By the end, Calm emerged as the best premium pick due to its tranquil design, extensive library of guided meditations that offer new sessions every day, and a suite of bonus features.

 Still, an app with this level of quality comes at a cost that might not be in everyone’s budget.
 But there are other great meditation apps that might offer everything you need for little (or no!) cost.
 Read on to learn more about our favorite meditation apps and how to find the best one for you.